 Bluefin Robotics Corporation

-This video of the Hydrobatic UUV shows how extremely maneuverable AUVs can be.
+camera icon This video of the hydrobatic unmanned underwater vehicle (UUV) shows how extremely maneuverable AUVs can be.
+(Quicktime, 1 Mb.)

-The Transphibian AUV used for mine identification and neutralization, is maneuverable even with a large camera housing.
+camera icon The Transphibian AUV, used for mine identification and neutralization, is maneuverable — even with a large camera housing.
+(Quicktime, 2.8 Mb.)

-Often the main purpose of an autonomous underwater vehicle’s mission is to perform a large area survey or search and to produce an accurate map of the seabed or a desired target.
-To achieve this goal, accurate self-navigation, along with speed, depth, altitude and track-line control are fundamental requirements.
-Matching the importance of accurate navigation is the difficulty of achieving it: the underwater environment is one of the most difficult places on earth to navigate accurately and reliably.
+Often the main purpose of an autonomous underwater vehicle (AUV) mission is to perform a large-area survey or search and to produce an accurate map of the seabed or a desired target.
+To achieve this goal, the AUV requires accurate self-navigation, along with speed, depth, altitude, and track-line control.
+The importance of accurate navigation equals the difficulty of achieving it.
+That's because the underwater environment is one of the most difficult places on earth to navigate accurately and reliably.

-The most basic navigation system utilized in AUVs has been the combination of the compass, depth sensor and speed sensor – together, referred to as Dead Reckoning.
+The most basic navigation system utilized in AUVs has been "dead reckoning," which refers to the combination of compass, depth sensor, and speed sensor capabilities.
 The compasses are digital, offering AUVs a fairly accurate heading estimation.
 Depth is measured with an on-board pressure sensor, and altitude is measured by acoustic echo-sounding.
 Speed sensors are similar to those found on boats, relying on propeller revolutions per minute (RPM) and or paddle-wheel marine speedometers.
-Although Dead Reckoning navigation is appropriate for short missions where absolute position is not entirely necessary, they lack the accuracy needed for many applications.
+Although dead reckoning navigation is appropriate for short missions — where absolute position is not entirely necessary — it lacks the accuracy needed for many applications.

-Long Baseline navigation systems typically include several floating buoys with acoustic positioning sensors onboard.
+Long baseline navigation systems typically include several floating buoys, with acoustic positioning sensors onboard.
 The acoustic positioning sensors use sound waves to allow the AUV to estimate its distance from the buoy.
 When a minimum of three of these buoys are used together in an area, the AUV can triangulate its position underwater.
-Although these types of systems can be very accurate, the downside is that they require the AUV operators to deploy and anchor these buoys before a mission can begin.
+These types of systems can be very accurate; the downside is that they require the AUV operators to deploy and anchor these buoys before a mission can begin.
 They do not allow the AUV to operate in an environment on its own.

-Inertial Navigation System (INS) measures the motion or acceleration of the AUV in three axes – up and down; left and right; and forward and backward.
-An INS provides the AUV with precise, short-term navigation and some can even sense the rotation of the earth.
-Although INS has been used widely in aviation and surface ship communities for many years, only recently has the system been miniaturized for AUV use.
-INS on aircraft and boats relies on position inputs from a Global Positioning System (GPS) satellites in orbit.
+An inertial navigation system (INS) measures the motion or acceleration of the AUV in three axes: up/down, left/right, and forward/backward.
+An INS provides the AUV with precise, short-term navigation, and some can even sense the rotation of the earth.
+Although INS has been used widely in aviation and surface ship communities for many years, the system has only recently been miniaturized for AUV use.
+INS on aircraft and boats relies on position inputs from global positioning system (GPS) satellites in orbit.
 However, just as GPS signals are lost when a car enters a tunnel, AUVs lose GPS reception as soon as their antennae submerge.
-Therefore, GPS is only available to help with the Inertial Navigation System when the AUV is on the surface.
+Therefore, GPS is only available to help with the INS when the AUV is on the surface.

-The most important system that has been developed to aid the INS is the Doppler Velocity Logger (DVL).
-The DVL is a sonar used to measure both speed and height above the bottom, and relies on the Doppler effect, the same basic principle police use to figure out the speed of a car with a radar gun.
+The most important system that has been developed to aid the INS is the Doppler velocity logger (DVL).
+The DVL is a sonar used to measure both speed and height above the bottom, and relies on the Doppler effect, the same basic principle police use to determine the speed of a car with a radar gun.